 Everest Gokyo Trek would definitely be a life time experience for a trekker.
-This is one of the most challenging yet the most thrilling trek experience in the Everest region of Nepal.
 Yearly thousands of adventure aspirant come here to explore the natural land and breath-taking Gokyo valley.
-From Gokyo valley one can view the scenic view of fascinating mountains from north to south of Everest region including the mighty Everest as well.
+From Gokyo Ri (Gokyo Peak) one can view the scenic view of fascinating mountains from north to south of Everest region including the mighty Everest as well.

-After a forty minute flight from Kathmandu landing at Lukla’s tiny airport, the adventure really starts.
+Your trek starts after a forty minute flight from Kathmandu and landing at a tiny Lukla’s airport.
 The trek trail follows Phakding, Namche bazaar, Dole all the way to Machhermo.
 Along the way you can encounter many farm villages along with striking views of the high snow-capped peaks of the world.
-The trekking trails eventually leads you to the famous point of Gokyo Ri from where you can have a awe-inspiring view of hundreds of pleasing scenery.
+The trekking trails eventually leads you to the famous point of Gokyo Ri (Gokyo Ri- a famous trekking peak) from where you can have a awe-inspiring view of hundreds of pleasing scenery.

-It takes about 30 minutes.
-Trek from Lukla to Phakding (2640 m.) which takes approximately three hours.
-You transfer to the domestic airport for your flight to Lukla.
-Lukla is a small town with an airport.
-There are few tea shops, lodges, hotels and general stores.
+After this 40 minutes flight, the trek from Lukla to Phakding (2640 m.) which takes approximately three hours.
 You begin today trek from Lukla following a gentle climb up the mountainside on the left bank of the Dudh Koshi river.
 Nupla (5885m) can be seen in the distance on the opposite bank, is a peak atop the Kongde Ridge.
 You descend a mountainside path that merges into your route to Everest, with views to a valley to your right; and at its far end, Kusum Kang (6367m.)
 The Dudh Kosi approaches as you pass a Mani wall and arrive at Ghat teahouse.
 You continue along a small path with many climbs and descents following the left bank of Dudh Koshi to Phakding.

 This day you trek and cross the river on high suspension bridges.
 Beyond Monjo (2800m.) is the entrance to the Sagarmatha National Park which was set-up in order to protect and preserve this fragile mountain environment.
 You then ascend quite steeply to Namche and along the way, if the weather is clear, catch a first glimpse of Mt Everest in the distance.
 You can also enjoy the view of Mt.
 Kusum Kangaru, Thamserku, Konde-Ri and Tawache peak.
 You can also visit some of the village monasteries on the way of trekking to Namche Bazaar (3440 m.).
 Namche is the main trading village in the Khumbu region and holds a busy Saturday market.
 There is set a meeting place for the Hindu traders from the lowlands and the Tibetan yak caravans that have reached there by crossing the glaciated Nangpa La.

 Namche is tucked away between two ridges amidst the giant peaks of the Khumbu and has an abundance of lodges, tea shops and souvenir shops as well as a magnificent outlook.
-It is an ideal place to spend a rest day for acclimatization at the high altitude before heading off towards Tyangboche.
-For the acclimatization you walk up to Khunde Hospital which was set-up by Sir Edmund Hillary, or an hour walk up to the Tyangboche (3800m.) where Everest View Hotel is situated above Namche for the outstanding view of Everest, Nuptse, Lhotse, Ama Dablam, Thamserku and Kusum Kangaru.
-There are also good views from the National Park Centre and Museum just above the town.
+It is an ideal place to spend a rest day for acclimatization at the high altitude before heading higher elevation.
+For the acclimatization you walk up to Khunde Hospital which was set-up by Sir Edmund Hillary, or Everest View Hotel.

-From Namche the route heads up all the way to Kumjung, a picturesque village which also has its own gompa at the top end of town.
+From Namche the route heads up all the way to Kumjung, a picturesque village which also has its own Gompa at the top end of town.
 Here you can have excellent views of Thamserku, Kantega and Ama Dablam.
 Soon after leaving Khumjung the trail climbs to a large chorten on top of a ridge.
 This ridge descends from Khumbila, a 5734m peak, said to be the abode of the patron God of the Khumbu region.
 The trail descends slightly towards the Sanasa and then trail ascends up to Mongla (4000m.).
 From here, you can see panoramic views of various mountains.
 You trek steeply descend passing through Phortse Tenga and from there, the trail climbs steeply to Dole, through rhododendron and birch forest festooned with hanging mosses and lichens.
-You can enjoy delicious meal at Phortse Tenga (3650m.)

 From Dole you climb steadily along the side of the valley, where the small and thorny bushes give way to scrub juniper as the altitude increases.
 The trail passes many summer settlements, which are used when yaks are taken to these pastures to graze in the summer months.
 Ahead of you are excellent views of Cho Oyu, while back down the valley are the peaks of Kantega and Thamserku.
 This is a short day and you will arrive at Machhermo in time for lunch.